adopted-ember-addons/ember-data-factory-guy/README.md

 - Testing the models, controllers and components
   - FactoryGuy needs the application to startup in order to load the factories, and setup the store.
-  - That is why all the tests import startApp function from 'tests/helpers/start-app.js' ( a file provided to you by ember cli )
+  - That is why all the tests (except model) import startApp function from 'tests/helpers/start-app.js' ( a file provided to you by ember cli )
 - Using FactoryGuy shortcut methods:
   - make
 - [Sample model test (user-test.js):](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/unit/models/user-test.js)